nikita-moor/dictionaries/_dictionaries/LiddellScott1940.md

 ---
 # {{ page.title }}, {{ page.author }} ({{ page.year }})

-Long standing and famous **LSJ** dictionary of Ancient Greek language, transcribed by Perseus project and reproduced on many web-sites.
+Long standing and popular **LSJ** dictionary of Ancient Greek language, transcribed by Perseus project and reproduced on many web-sites.

 ## Download

-Current version is [v1.0 (January 6, 2020)][1].
+Current version is [v1.1 (February 13, 2020)][1].
 Format Slob is recommended for GoldenDict, read [documentation][2] about other dictionary shells.

+Also, variant of this dictionary in StarDict format can be taken from [Chaeréphon's collection][4].

 ## Exemplum